traeblain/.comV2/content/blog/now-in-color.md

 ---
 So what tends to happen this time of year is that I rebuild my site for whatever reason I can come up with.
 It's what keeps me engaged, finding cool things to do, solving problems, and playing around.
 This time, I kept most of the basic style of my previous site but amped it up a notch with more _flash_.

-There are **4** main updates that I want to highlight:
+There are **5** main updates that I want to highlight:

+1) Color...ooooohh, aaaaahh.
-1) Digital Garden
+2) Digital Garden
 2) Quite Interesting Links
 3) Netlify Functions
 4) Lack of Activity

+## Color

+This is just for fun.
+I was playing around with [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties "Mozilla CSS Variables") and seeing how easy it would be to make a switch and have it propogate throughout the page.
+Turns out, it's very easy.
+So now there's a color switcher.
+I've loved the [Nord Theme](https://www.nordtheme.com/) colors for a while, so I've adopted it to my site.
+So now you can view it in standard White Background, Dark Mode/Black Background, and Nord Background.
+You should see the small colors to the left or top of the page.
+Go ahead, have some fun.

 ## Digital Garden

 This is probably the most significant piece of the update.
 When I write, I write about things on my mind right now.
 It doesn't matter the date, really.
 I realized that what I want to write about aren't things the fit nicely in a chronological flow of ideas.
 Most of what I want to write about has sticking power, something to come back at and look at later, and maybe have the same or better influence a few years later as it has today.

 That's why I established this [Digital Garden](/#garden "Home-Digital Garden Area").
 This is based off of something I read [Tom Critchlow](https://tomcritchlow.com/2019/02/17/building-digital-garden/ "Building a Digital Garden"), where he moved to create an area that may seem a bit scattered but is like walking through a garden as opposed to a museum type, curated timeline.
 One key aspect about this, is that the digital garden will also hold my "Drafts".
 When I start a post it may be a few weeks/months before I finalize it.
-The garden metaphor allows these to be available even if they aren't done, like something sprouting but not fully devloped.
+The garden metaphor allows these to be available even if they aren't done, like something sprouting but not fully developed.

 I really dig this process, I always look at this point in the year and say: "I'm going to write more this next year."
 Then life takes over and it's stays pretty empty.
 I think with the garden metaphor, maybe I can ignore the stress of finishing something and just write.
 It's a plan, but who knows.

 ## Quite Interesting Links

 I like to share certain links I've discovered, good reads, etc.  But never felt like Twitter was a great place for this to foster and grow.
 I started using [Refind](https://refind.com) this past year and like how it works.
 I even setup a [Newsletter](/blog/i-got-a-newsletter/) to supply these out in the world.
-But I rather like the ephemeral nature of some of these with the Refind backend as the record.
+But I rather like the ephemeral nature of some of these with the Refind back-end as the record.
 So on this site, you should see a new link every once in a while for something that I find: ["Quite Interesting"](/#sectionQI "Home-Section Quite Interesting").

 ## Netlify Functions